Neil-Agarwal/Beatmapper/README.md

 # Beatmapper

 ## Objective
 Beatmapper is a fun rhythm game.
-You have to hit a key as its note goes over the still button at the top of the screen to rack up as many points as you can.
+You have to hit a key as its note goes over the static button at the top of the screen to rack up as many points as you can.

 ## How To Get Started
 This game requires a short setup time with a simple two step process: